AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 we saw that in some places these solutions are

-"singularities" are caused only by an
+caused only by an inappropriate coordinate

-Schwarzschild sphere).
-In such cases, therefore, these are not the singularities of spacetime
+sphere).
+In such cases, therefore, these

-itself (spacetime is regular here ).
+singularities of spacetime itself (spacetime is regular here).

 However, there are places where singular